mplacona/giphy/README.md

 # Giphy API Dart Wrapper
 ---

 This is a wrapper to the Giphy API for Dart.
-It let's you use Giphy's API in your projects to load up amazong gifs.
-Who doesn;t like cat's gifs then?
+It let's you use Giphy's API in your projects to load up amazing gifs.
+Who doesn't like cat's gifs then?

 ## Access and API Keys